 David Stoller – Owner / Producer / Engineer

-David Stoller is a Grammy Award winning recording engineer, mixer, producer, and recording studio owner that has worked with Eliane Elias, Wallace Roney, Nicholas Payton, Jane Monheit, Dave Douglas, Regina Carter, Robert Glasper, LL Cool J, Yo-Yo-Ma, Morgan James, Russ Titelman, Steve Turre, Orrin Evans, and many others.
+David Stoller is a Grammy Award winning recording engineer, mixer, producer, and recording studio owner that has worked with Eliane Elias, Judy Collins, Nicholas Payton, Jane Monheit, Dave Douglas, Regina Carter, Wallace Roney, Robert Glasper, LL Cool J, Yo-Yo-Ma, Morgan James, Russ Titelman, Steve Turre, Orrin Evans, and many others.
 His recent acknowledgements include a 2016 Recording Academy Grammy Award for Engineering on Best Latin Jazz Album for Eliane Elias’s “Made In Brazil”.
 The same album was also nominated for a Latin Grammy Award for Best Engineered Album.

 Stoller graduated from Drexel University for Music and Business.
 He started his career in Philadelphia, then moved and worked for Sony Music Studios in New York City from 2004 to 2008.
 He founded The Samurai Hotel Recording Studio in Brooklyn in 2009, and opened his latest facility in 2013 in Astoria, NY.
 David personally designed and built The Samurai Hotel with quality, creativity, and comfort in mind.